Effective Date: April 17, 2023

 Rights to Have my Personal Information Deleted?
 You have the right to request that we delete personal information we have collected from you, subject to certain exceptions and exemptions.
 Absent an exception or exemption, upon receipt of your request, and after we verify your identity, we will delete and will request that our service providers delete your personal information.

 How Do I Exercise My CCPA Rights?
-If you are a California resident and would like to submit a CCPA request, you may submit a request via our CCPA rights portal: https://privacy.peerspace.com/consumer/index.
+If you are a California resident and would like to submit a CCPA request, you may submit your request by contacting our support team: https://support.peerspace.com/hc/en-us/requests/new.
 Only you, or a person you authorize to act on your behalf may make a verifiable consumer request related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.
 To authorize another person to make a verifiable request on your behalf, you must provide that person with written permission clearly describing their authority to make a request on your behalf.
 That individual must also be able to verify their identity with us and provide us with their authority to act on your behalf.
 An individual to whom you have provided Power of Attorney pursuant to Sections 4000 – 4465 of the California Probate Code may also make a request on your behalf.

 How Will You Verify My Identity If I Make a CCPA Request?
 In order to verify your identity, we will obtain certain information from you and use it to verify your identity using reasonable methods.
 These methods may include matching information you provided to us with information already maintained by us or through the use of a third party identity verification service.
 We will use the information you provide to verify your identity and to respond to your rights request and for no other purpose.
 We cannot respond to your request or provide you with personal information if we are not able to verify your identity or authority to make the request or confirm the personal information relates to you.
 You are not required to have an account with us to make a verifiable request.